Metaswitch/chef/docs/knife_commands.md

 Knife commands
 ==============

-# Modifying a single box
+# Creating/Deleting a single box

 To create a single box, run: